dnsimple/dnsimple-support/content/articles/blackbell-service.markdown

 ![Add Service](/files/services-blackbell.png)

+Enter a subdomain (`CNAME`), then click on the *Complete Blackbell Setup* button.

 Now the service is added.
 You can remove it any time by following the steps on [how to remove a service](/articles/services/#removing-services).

-You'll be prompted to specify a subdomain (`CNAME`) upon activating this service.

 ## Setting up at Blackbell